winitzki/scall/roadmap.md

 - Export to Scala source: the exported value must be a Scala expression that evaluates to the normal form of the Dhall value, in a Scala representation.
 - Export to JVM code and run to compute the normal form?
 (JIT compiler; perhaps only for literal values of ground types.)
 - Prevent explosion of normal forms; implement automatic stopping for normal form expansion under lambda or whenever they grow exponentially beyond a certain limit.
+- Implement an alternative to `merge` as a pattern-matching function utilizing both row and column subtyping as appropriate.

 ## Parsing enhancements